Earl Ray Tomblin: Approval ratings

 A May 2013 survey by Republican strategist Mark Blankenship showed Tomblin's job approval rating to be at 69 percent, unchanged from two months earlier.
 According to a poll conducted by Public Policy Polling in September 2013, Tomblin had an approval rating of 47 percent with 35 percent disapproving, up from 44 percent in 2011.

+Term limit

+Tomblin was barred from running for a second full term in 2016.
+Under the constitution, a partial term counts toward the limit of two consecutive terms.

 Personal life

-Tomblin was married on September 8, 1979 to Joanne Jaeger, a native New Yorker and graduate of Marshall University, who served as the president of Southern West Virginia Community and Technical College from 1999 to 2015.
+Tomblin was married on September 8, 1979, to Joanne Jaeger, a native New Yorker and graduate of Marshall University, who served as the president of Southern West Virginia Community and Technical College from 1999 to 2015.
 They reside in Chapmanville and have one son, Brent.
 Tomblin attends the First Presbyterian Church of Logan.